-Here are 10 things you should know about Berton Churchill, born 144 years ago today.
-He spent just a decade in Hollywood, but he enjoyed a remarkably prolific career over that span.
+Here are 10 things you should know about Berton Churchill, born 146 years ago today.
+Though he spent just a decade in Hollywood, he enjoyed a remarkably prolific career over that span.

 We love the rapid-fire repartee and lovably shady characters that will forever be associated with Lee Tracy, born 122 years ago today.
 Tracy’s one of the few actors whose involvement in a picture is sufficient to convince us to watch.
 Show us his name in the credits, and we’re on board, no questions asked.